maplibre/maplibre-native/platform/ios/BAZEL.md

 ## There are 4 options:

-`cd platform/ios/platform/ios/scripts`

 Static xcframework compiled for release (this is default if no parameters are provided):
-`./bazel-package.sh --static --release`
+`platform/ios/scripts/bazel-package.sh --static --release`

 Static xcframework compiled for debug:
-`./bazel-package.sh --static --debug`
+`platform/ios/scripts/bazel-package.sh --static --debug`

 Dynamic xcframework compiled for release:
-`./bazel-package.sh --dynamic --release`
+`platform/ios/scripts/bazel-package.sh --dynamic --release`

 Dynamic xcframework compiled for debug:
-`./bazel-package.sh --dynamic --debug`
+`platform/ios/scripts/bazel-package.sh --dynamic --debug`

 All compiled frameworks will end up in the `bazel-bin/platform/ios/` path from the root of the repo.

 Also you can use the link option to ensure that the framework is able to link.

-`./bazel-package.sh --link`
+`platform/ios/scripts/bazel-package.sh --link`

 #### Bazel build files are placed in a few places throughout the project: